andy-twosticks/pod4/README.md

 going to get tired of me saying that, aren't you?)
 But maybe you want more than that.

 Let's imagine you have a database table in PostreSQL with a column called cost that uses the money type.
+(This is a terrible idea, by the way.)
 And you want it to be a `BigDecimal` in the model.
 Well, Pod4 won't do that for you -- for all I know someone might have a problem with my requiring BigDecimal -- but it's not hard to do yourself.

     class Product < Pod4::Model